 Breathing becomes irregular as death approaches.
 Deep breaths are followed by shorter episodes of breathing and there are times, long times, when no breathing occurs.
 The breathing also becomes noisy as secretions in the back of the throat gurgle away.
 This abnormal breathing does not cause the dying person distress, but it can be distressing to witness

 For unknown reasons, some people who are obviously dying paradoxically dramatically improve in health a few days or hours before they die.
 They go from a state of impending death to being the life of the party.
 They sit up and chat and feel well enough to eat.
 Their energy levels increase, and it seems as if the prospect of dying has been a false alarm.
 This unexplained episode of revitalisation is bonus time to enjoy with family and friends.
-It is an ominous sign that death is at hand.
+However, It is an ominous sign that death is at hand.

 There is no denying that in dying our body struggles with the limitations placed on it as life draws to an end.
 The role of the palliative care team cannot be overemphasised during this turbulent time.
 These people are the “saints of medicine”, providing compassionate medical care to minimise the pain or other symptoms associated with dying.
 It is often the case, however, that some kind of compensatory mechanism is at work, which diminishes the distress associated with dying.
 Dying people are not aware of their bowel functions or thirst or need for air.
-The whole event is often a blur, a foggy confused process.
+The whole event is often a blur, a foggy confusing process.

 As with the travails of birth, dying is also like a storm which rages for a while and then passes by.
 Somewhere in the battle between life and death, it becomes quiet and peaceful.
 The body is at rest.
-What was our greatest fear is to be feared no more.
+What was our greatest fear is to be feared no more?
 Death brings an end to a life, but not necessarily a “life” to an end.

 Death is a common event, an everyday event and one that we are all destined to experience.
 Each person experiences death and dying in a unique way.
 If you have a story to share, we would love to hear it.